History followed one path

 Lets look at it from another angle.
 If we look at my earlier video generation circuit it already contains many elements for a CPU: there are counters, ROM, RAM and buses.
 So the idea I'm going to pursue first is to extend the video part to gain full CPU capability: we will combine video with the CPU logic.
 The software will bit bang the sync and pixel signals at the right time.
 The dead time can be used for application code.

 I don't know how this choice is going to turn out, it might make the application software timing really complicated, but it has the potential to make more interesting video possible because all flexibility is now in software.
 It also requires the CPU part to be very fast.

 The ALU is the Arithmetic and Logic unit, or the inner calculator in a processor.
 For the ALU there is the option to use a 74181 or to roll your own.
-I have several 74181s chips lying around, so that is not the issue.
+I have several 74xx181 chips in my drawer, so that is not the issue.
 But they have become hard to obtain, so duplicating this project becomes a bit more difficult if it requires them.
 And they are still quite complex and big, 600 mil, chips.
 Therefore I find it more interesting to do a custom ALU with simpler blocks.
 We could still cut functionality, for example only do ADD and NAND.
 But I really don't like compromising the software in such extreme ways.